- What Is Corporate Identity?

 Shape Your Identity or It Will Shape You

 Every organization is a living, breathing entity, continually growing, changing, and responding to outside influences.
-It’s easy to see, therefore, how your organization’s corporate culture is inextricably linked to its branding.
-Unfortunately, many companies ignore managing and protecting their identity until a crisis forces them to confront some harsh reality.
+It’s easy to see, therefore, how your organization’s corporate culture is inextricably linked to its branding and strategy.
+Unfortunately, many companies ignore managing and protecting their organizational identity until a crisis forces them to confront some harsh reality.

-A strong corporate identity adds tremendous value to your brand and can, in fact, be its strongest asset.
-Properly developed, it creates a bond between you and your customers, helps establish staying power, and ultimately sets the stage for all future customer interactions.
+A strong corporate visual identity adds tremendous value to your brand equity and can, in fact, be its strongest asset.
+Properly developed, a brand personality creates a bond between you and your customers, helps establish staying power, and ultimately sets the stage for all future customer interactions.